-Rarely do front-line managers know what the company’s mission is.
+Rarely do frontline managers know what the company’s mission is.
 When I ask the question, I usually get something like, “I guess it’s to make X product.”
 Without a clear understanding of the company’s mission and how the company wants to accomplish the mission, managers are essentially directionless with no guide for decision-making.
 Without this critical guidance, companies fall victim to the strategy du jour.
 They are sold a widely used strategy or one popular at the time, but it does not fix the underlying company problems.

 Policies that Drive Away Customers

-Policies created by senior managers only concerned with the bottom line put front-line employees in the position of having to tell customers one of the things customers hate hearing most, “I’m sorry there’s nothing I can do about this; it’s company policy.”
+Policies created by senior managers only concerned with the bottom line put frontline employees in the position of having to tell customers one of the things customers hate hearing most, “I’m sorry, there’s nothing I can do about this; it’s company policy.”
 There is no better way to drive away customers than to have restrictive return policies, arbitrary deadlines, or anything else that makes the buying experience problematic.

-Poorly Trained Front-Line Employees
+Poorly Trained Frontline Employees

 Fear of Technology/Fear of Change

 The business community is uncomfortable with change because we can’t anticipate the outcome.
-Still, staying put can be even riskier than changing; ask any of the now-defunct iconic companies.
+Still, staying put can be even riskier than changing; ask any now-defunct iconic companies.
 A business resistant to change risks being left behind.

 It’s human nature to resist uncertainty because our brain prefers a predictable negative outcome over an uncertain one.
 Many senior managers and business owners can’t wrap their minds around embarking on an entirely new and different direction.
 Managers counting down the months to retirement convince themselves the status quo is preferable to the risk of striking out in a new direction.

-Many senior managers and business owners have a fear of technology, also known as technophobia.
+Many senior managers and business owners fear technology, also known as technophobia.
 The fear or dislike of advanced technology or complex devices, such as robots, 3D printing, artificial intelligence (AI), and the internet of things (IoT), to name a few, is surprisingly common, with some experts believing we all suffer at least a small amount of nervousness when confronted with new technology.
 In today’s rapidly changing world, it can be easy to feel out of touch.

 With senior managers and business owners, one of the most basic technology fears is rooted in losing control.
 We don’t necessarily understand exactly how a new technology works, so our imaginations fill in the details.
-It’s human nature to want to be in control of our environment, and it’s scary to think that we might not have as much control as we had hoped.
+It’s human nature to want to control our environment, and it’s scary to think that we might not have as much control as we had hoped.

 Ivory Tower Effect

-Walk on Water Behavior
+Walk-on Water Behavior